 Before I get into this tutorial, let me first share with you the 'one single reason', why I think you might want to disable the wp-cron from running in the background of your WordPress site.

 Yep, that's right, amongst other things of course.

-You might not notice this immediately, but because wp-cron runs on more occasions than most people would want it to, it can create some real problems and increase server load time, which of course isn’t good for anybody’s business, right?
+You might not notice it immediately, but because wp-cron runs on more occasions than most people would want it to, it can create some real problems and actually increase server load time, which of course, isn't good for anybody's business, right?

 Then if you click on the detailed stats link, then navigate to switch to 'view CPU Usage graph', you'll see that somewhere /wp-cron.php will have quite a high number of executions.
 See image below for example.

 Now let's understand something very important here.
 Cron jobs are important to have in WordPress, especially for doing things like scheduling tasks, blog posts, etc. You can't really completely disable it or have it not run at all.

 That being said, you really don't need to have it running in the background that often, using up valuable hosting resources.
 And, it doesn't matter how many visits you get or don't get to your site either, wp-cron will still use up your resources more often than it should.

 OK, so first here's how to disable wp-cron inside of your WordPress install.

-Remember: Always backup your WordPress site, and make copies of any page or file that you’re going to makes changes to.
+(Disclaimer): Always backup your WordPress site, and make copies of any page or file that you're going to makes changes to.
 What I usually do is use good old copy-and-paste for the files I'm going to change in my WordPress install.
 Save a copy somewhere on your desk-top should you need to revert to it.
 I will not be held responsible if your site crashes due to you following the steps below.

 So here goes.

 Log into your SiteGround hosting account and navigate to the cPanel.